 How Long After a Medical Procedure Can I Sue My Doctor?

-Typically, individuals injured by medical malpractice must wait for at least six months to a year from the date of the medical procedure.
+Individuals injured by medical malpractice must typically wait at least six months to a year from the medical procedure date.
 Six months is typically how long it takes for the symptoms of misdiagnosis to appear.

 If it is a severe misdiagnosis, you should act quickly and discuss your situation with an attorney to identify your legal opportunities.
-Typically, the injured patient must prove that the doctor’s misdiagnosis, delayed diagnosis, or differential diagnosis caused your injuries or worsened your medical condition, leading to a medical malpractice case.
+The injured patient must typically prove that the doctor’s misdiagnosis, delayed diagnosis, or differential diagnosis caused the injuries or worsened the medical condition, leading to a medical malpractice case.

 What if My Doctor Did Not Mention Any Potential Risks or Complications?
 Can I Sue Them Anyway?

 Yes, you can file a lawsuit against your doctor for not mentioning this possible risk because they breached their duty to inform the patient about any risks involved in treatment.
-However, if there was no way they could have known that there would be a complication, you likely do not have cause for taking legal action.
+However, if there was no way they could have known that there would be a complication, you likely do not have cause to take legal action.

 The party with a personal injury must show that the doctor failed to provide adequate care that led to the misdiagnosis, differential diagnosis, or delayed diagnoses (like on diagnosed cancer) that led to a complication in their medical malpractice case.